Mendy Portnoy: Career

 In 2010, he performed at the Complete Unity Concert at Heichal Shlomo alongside Aharit Hayamim, Shtar, and JudaBlue.
 He and Sruli participated in the music video "Waving Flags", performed by campers and volunteer staff at Camp Simcha.

 Mendy Portnoy was featured on composer Yossi Green's 2015 album Pianesque.
 That same year, he collaborated with singer and saxophonist Daniel Zamir on Esa Einai, an album of Shlomo Carlebach songs, and released a short online-only piano album entitled Holy Days.

 He was the final keyboardist for the Jewish rock band Hamakor, performing on their 2014 single "Lift Me Up".

-As of 2020, Portnoy moved to New Jersey to work for Jewish grassroots movement and music company Thank You Hashem where he works as a music producer Portnoy became involved as a producer after Moshe Storch, a musician recording a song with TYH at that time, approached him to produce a song for TYH whilst Portnoy was visiting New York.
-His arrangement of Shomati/Take Us Home impressed the TYH executives, who had "been struggling to get th[at particular] niggun out there".
+As of 2020, Portnoy moved to New Jersey to work for Jewish grassroots movement and music company Thank You Hashem where he works as a music producer.
+Portnoy became involved as a producer after Moshe Storch, a musician recording a song with TYH at that time, approached him to produce a song for TYH whilst Portnoy was visiting New York.
+His arrangement of Shomati/Take Us Home impressed the TYH executives, who had "been struggling to get [that particular] niggun out there".
 They ultimately decided they wanted Portnoy to run their studio—even though they had yet to build one.
 He became an integral part of the production team, contributing to every track on the album and has continued in his role ever since.